 DreamStation Go Reusable Pollen Filter

-The hose connects the PAP machine to the mask.
-Hoses come in different lengths.
-Some hoses are heated or insulated in order to reduce condensation build up in the hose.
+The CPAP hose, also known as tubing, connects the CPAP machine to the mask.
+CPAP hoses come in different lengths, which can help accommodate your sleeping style or bedroom setup.
+Some CPAP hoses are heated or insulated in order to reduce the condensation build up.

 General Lightweight CPAP Hose